Subscribe

 Carpet to Hardwood Transition

 Like tile flooring, the transition from wood to carpet features a change in height.
-Flooring specialists use a carpet edge gripper to transition flooring that’s lower than the carpet.
+Flooring specialists use a carpet edge gripper to transition flooring lower than the carpet.
 This aluminum strip tacks to the subfloor, and the specialist forces the carpet into the toothed side of the strip.

 You could also use T-molding for a hardwood-to-carpet transition.
-This transition strip goes in the small gap between the floors and has two pieces that sit on both sides.
+This transition strip goes in the small gap between the floors and has two pieces on both sides.
 Most installers use a T-molding assembly with a metal track nailed or screwed to the floor.

 Vinyl to Tile Transition

 Vinyl is a relatively thin flooring type, whereas tiles can be quite thick.
-Exposed tile edges can become a tripping hazard and could chip from exposure without transition molding.
+Exposed tile edges can become a tripping hazard and chip from exposure without transition molding.

 Much like a carpet-to-wood transition, you need a reducer strip for vinyl-to-tile transitions.
 A flooring specialist will typically screw a metal piece to the subfloor before covering the floor seams by snapping the top strip into the channel.